facebookarchive/hack-langspec/spec/03-terms-and-definitions.md

 **behavior, unspecified** – behavior for which this specification provides no requirements.

+**case-preserved** – a construct which is case-insensitive upon declaration, but case-sensitive upon subsequent usage.

 **constraint** – restriction, either syntactic or semantic, on how language elements can be used.